mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 ### Running Multiple Models

 In some simulations, a baseline model needs to be compared to one or more models that are perturbed parametrically or structurally (i.e., with different components or equations.)
-To support this, the `Simulation` type holds a vector of `Model` instances, and allows the caller to specify how many of these to run automatically for each trial.
+To support this, the `SimulationInstance` type holds a vector of `Model` instances, and allows the caller to specify how many of these to run automatically for each trial.
 Note that regardless of how many models are run, the random variables are applied to all of the models associated with the simulation.

 By default, all defined models are run.
 In some cases, you may want to run some of the models "manually" in the `pre_trial_func` or `post_trial_func`, which allow you to make arbitrary modifications to these additional models.